PRATMG/MSCS532_Assignment4/Priority_Queue_Implementation_Report.md

-# Deliverables for Priority Queue Implementation and Scheduler Simulation
+# Deliverables for Priority Queue Implementation and Applications

-## 1. Well-Documented Source Code
+## 1. Source Code

 The priority queue implementation uses a **min-heap** where tasks are stored in a list (array).
 The following operations are implemented and tested with sample output: